mezo-org/musd/docs/README.md

 If there are insufficient funds in the Stability Pool to cover the liquidated loan/s debt, the Stability Pool covers as much debt as it can, burning MUSD in exchange for the collateral.
 The remaining debt and collateral is proportionately redistributed across the remaining loans.

+Impact on Active Borrowers: When debt and collateral are redistributed, each active borrower receives both additional debt and additional collateral proportional to their existing collateral.
+Since liquidations occur at 110% collateralization, borrowers receive $1.10 worth of BTC for every $1 of debt added.
+While this doesn't cause immediate financial harm, it does:
+- Lower their collateralization ratio
+- Increase their total debt obligation for future repayment
+- Require them to hold more MUSD to eventually close their position

 ![Liquidation partially using the Stability Pool flow](images/liquidationPartiallyUsingStabilityPool.png)

 Flow of Funds